aarongustafson/aaron-gustafson.com/source/_posts/2015-05-28-interface-experience-maps.markdown

 <hr>

-Back in 2007, I was presented with this challenge while putting together a talk called [Ruining the User Experience](https://web.archive.org/web/20070515221318/http://2007.sxsw.com/interactive/programming/panels/?action=show&id=IAP060214) (which I co-presented for the first time with at SXSW with [Sarah B. Nelson](https://twitter.com/sarahbeee)).
+Back in 2007, I was presented with this challenge while putting together a talk called [Ruining the User Experience](https://web.archive.org/web/20070515221318/http://2007.sxsw.com/interactive/programming/panels/?action=show&id=IAP060214) (which I co-presented for the first time at SXSW with [Sarah B. Nelson](https://twitter.com/sarahbeee)).
 In the talk, Sarah and I discussed how to treat JavaScript as an enhancement and what happens when you don’t—in 2007, I know!

 Anyway, in the talk I was struggling to convey the various decision points and interface adjustments that would happen as a result of those decisions.
 I don’t remember which of us came up with the idea—it was probably Sarah—but we opted to use a flowchart to visually describe what we were talking about on stage.
 Here was the first one we did: